Vaishvi-kashyap/Flipbook/README.md

 # Flipbook
-This is the project based on that book.
+This is the project based on book.